computerFriend/node-red-contrib-cumulocity/README.md

 ## Why this module?
-This node is the first in a series of nodes designed to integrate with the Cumulocity IoT platform.
-The long-term goal is to create a complete library of node-red nodes that can pair with Cumulocity (analogous to the AWS & Salesforce node-red libraries).
+This node library is an ever-expanding set of nodes designed to integrate with the Cumulocity IoT platform.
+The long-term goal is to create a complete library of node-red nodes, such that anyone trying to integrate with Cumulocity will not need to write any code to do so.

 ## What's next?
-More nodes & abstraction of credentials (store cumulocity login information all in one config node, instead of having to re-enter the same data for each node)
-* Nodes supporting device registration are next
+* Nodes supporting device registration